 Was Jesus a space alien?
-Is the moon the secret base of the illuminati?
+Is the moon the secret base of the mysterious illuminati?
 Are shape-shifting lizards in control of the world?
-What exactly is planet 'x', do freemasons eat babies, and why?
+What exactly is planet 'x'?

 PART TWO of Astral Conversations—an unusual series of investigations into the occult with a humorous twist.

 Those two colourful occult students, Bombast and Flitterflop, whom we first encountered via the astral telegraph embroiled in a polemic about the Masters, may have the answers to these burning questions, and many more, or perhaps not . . .